Everything exists, everything is true, and the earth is only a little dust under our feet.

 The reason I like taking pictures is because it is an adventure.
 I have the chance to enter worlds that I can only go into because I’m a photographer.
 In the end, it became very personal.
 Although I was listening to them, we were always talking about me—my aura, my energy, my future.

 So I’m telling a story about the outside world but also about myself.
 I think it’s very important to get close to what you’re taking pictures of.

 LC: Do you think about going back and continuing the project?

 BA: I want to go back and continue but I also think that part of the magic is how close I felt.
 I’m not sure if I can get back to that—it might be impossible.

 But if I did go back, I would be interested in focusing on people’s interactions with the invisible.
 How could I photograph the invisible?
 Sounds like another adventure!

 — Interview with Bego Anton by Alexander Strecker

-Editor's Note: Bego Anton's work can be seen at the exhibition "P2P: Contemporary Practices in Spanish Photography", along with many other fantastic exhibitions that are part of PHotoEspana 2014.
-The festival is running in locations all over Madrid from June 4 - July 27, 2014.
+Editors’ Note: We discovered Bego Anton’s work at the exhibition ”P2P: Contemporary Practices in Spanish Photography”, which ran along with many other fantastic exhibitions as part of PHotoEspana 2014.